sui-foundation/sips/sips/sip-34.md

 ## Claims

-Is there any other custom claims supported by the payload in addition to `sub`, `aud`, `nonce`?
+Are there any other custom claims supported by the payload in addition to `sub`, `aud`, `nonce`?
 If so, what are they and is there a maximum length and type check enforced? (i.e. it is not possible to pass in a JSON format with nested claims inside).

 `sub` field is unique, since the user ID is derived from the object ID of a single MongoDB instance to ensure uniqueness. `aud` and `nonce` both fields are supported, and only string is allowed. `nonce` doesn't have a fixed length and aud is an URL identifier.